Alan Rickman once said "I do not play villains... I play very interesting people."

 Until 1999, France officially used the expression "Événements d'Algérie" ("Algeria Events") instead of "Guerre d'Algérie" ("Algerian War").
 During more than forty years, this conflict (which killed more than 150,000 people, and possibly as many as 1.5 million) wasn't considered to be an official war.

-Formula One races; it's not "[proper adjective] Grand Prix", or "[name of country] Grand Prix", it's "Grand Prix of [name of country]".
+Formula One races — For many years, it wasn't "[proper adjective] Grand Prix", or "[name of country] Grand Prix", it was "Grand Prix of [name of country]".
+The one long-standing exception was the United States Grand Prix.

 Some creators of anthropomorphic animal illustration are very insistent on not being called "furry artists."